flexcompute/tidy3d/docs/development/installation.rst

 The Detailed Lane
 ^^^^^^^^^^^^^^^^^

-If you do not have any of the above tools already installed and want to install them manually, let's go through the process of setting things up from scatch:
+If you do not have any of the above tools already installed and want to install them manually, let's go through the process of setting things up from scratch:

 Environment Requirements